OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Azure Web App Settings](azure-web-app-settings.png "Azure Web App Settings")

-In the next step we will set up the Azure account that the application will be deployed to.

 ## Deploy to Azure Web Application

 Now that we have imported a project, set up the Azure account, set up the deployment target and uploaded the package, everything is set for the deployment.

-1. Go to Projects &rightarrow; HTML &rightarrow; create release and step through to deploy
+1. Go to **{{Projects, HTML, create release}}** and step through to deploy the web application to Azure.

 ![Deploy Success](deploy-success.png "Deploy Success")

-The web application should now be deployed to your Azure Web Application.
+Upon success, the web application should now be deployed to your Azure Web Application.
 Check by going to [your-site].azurewebsites.net where you will see the following page:

 ![Deployed Application](deployed-application.png "Deployed Application")